Troubleshooting Webhook/Integration Issues

 • Check that the device is claimed to the actual Product Owner.
 This will minimize setup inconsistency and ensure all Events are published.

 • Your devices are offline or not Publishing Events as expected.
-The easiest way to check this would be to simply set up an Events Stream for the target event:
+The easiest way to check this would be to simply set up an Events Stream for the target event, replacing the access token with a valid access token, such as from particle token create.

 or by following the instructions here (link).
 Ensure that a test device with guaranteed connectivity is able to Publish to this Event successfully and then watch for the rest of your expected devices.